songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   [Test Your Roles’ Access Policies Using the AWS Identity and Access Management Policy Simulator](https://aws.amazon.com/blogs/security/test-your-roles-access-policies-using-the-aws-identity-and-access-management-policy-simulator/).
 The policy simulator is a tool to help you author and validate the policies that set permissions on your AWS resources.

+  [IAM Policy Elements: Variables and Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html).
+Use AWS Identity and Access Management (IAM) policy variables as placeholders when you don't know the exact value of a resource or condition key when you write the policy.

 * S3, data consistency model

   A user has an S3 object in the US Standard region with the content "color=red".
 The user updates the object with the content as "color="white".
 If the user tries to read the value 1 minute after it was uploaded, what will S3 return?